-A bloke who frequents a bulletin board I use has written a book about the Seventies: Francis Wheen seems to like it, which even now may still be a recommendation.
+A bloke who frequents a bulletin board I use has written a book about the Seventies: Francis Wheen seems to like it.

 His review struck a chord with me, because those of us who remember the Seventies remember a mental world almost incomprehensible to those born later: nothing to do with flares and Spangles and progressive rock, but a world of capital and labour and of the corporate state that compromised between the two.
 He writes: